The 11 best budget gravel bikes for bikepacking

 Spokes | Stainless steel, 14g |

-Seatpost | Cannondale C3, 6061 Alloy, 27.2 |
+Seatpost | Cannondale 4, 6061 alloy, 27.2 x 350mm |

-Octane One Gridd Flat Adventure Road Bike (2020) – $1,000
+8. Octane One Gridd Flat Adventure Bike (2022) – $1,300

-This outstanding ride may fall into the entry-level class due to its extraordinary cheap price, but it’s engineered and equipped to perform way above your expectations of what a gravel bike in this range can achieve.
+This outstanding ride may fall into the entry-level class due to its extraordinarily cheap price, but it’s engineered and equipped to perform way above your expectations of what a gravel bike in this range can achieve.

 One of our favorite gravel bikes on this list.
-Low priced, well designed, and with a cool set of components
+Low-priced, well-designed, and with a cool set of components

 Frame | Custom formed and butted 6061 Aluminium frame, 135x10mm dropouts |

-Fork | Carbon blades, tapered Alloy 1-1/8”-1.5” steerer |
+Fork | Alloy, 15×100, tapered 1-1/8”-1.5” |

-Shifters | Shimano Deore |
+Shifters | micro shift Advent |

 Crankset | FSA VERO PRO 1x, 38T |